st234pa/pdf-line-count/README.md

 I threw this together as a simple prototype, so the algorithm is not very robust, the set of valid inputs is quite limited, and the user interface is extremely bare bones.
-Expanding the set of valid inputs (PDFs with images, multi-colored backgrounds, etc.) requires a much more complex solution, probably using computer vision.
+Expanding the set of valid inputs (PDFs with images, multi-colored backgrounds, etc.) and catching some contrived edge cases (for instance, a line of all lowercase i's or all ?'s would be counted as two lines instead of one) would require a much more complex solution, probably using computer vision.